Disability & Mobility Challenged - How to Do More and Live Life to the Fullest!

 I do understand feelings of depression and acute/chronic body pain and loss of productivity and activity.
 I've personally experienced these things on a daily basis after multiple surgeries where I was wheel chair bound.
 Yes, depression is never removed from the forefront as this typically goes with chronic pain, but can be managed.
 I also understand what it's like to be eyeballed as physically weak, a failure in your mind's eye, or inability to financially provide for your family.

-If you now are disabled and fulfilling a social disability expectation, do you want to continue buying into accepting your lot in life with limited mobility coupled with more pain.
-Or will you defy the expectation and challenge yourself to rise above limited mobility and prescription drug use if you have the means to do so?
+If you now are disabled and fulfilling a social disability expectation, do you want to continue buying into accepting a limited mobility situation coupled with more pain.
+Or will you defy this limited status and challenge yourself to rise above a limited mobility and prescription drug use - especially if you have the capacity to physical do more?

 This is where many that have been injured, or suffer illness and disease "buy-in" and believe they can't rise above the disability to do so much more with their lives.
 When in fact many can rise above the pain and immobility challenges.
 In some cases disability means just that...
 You can't physically rehabilitate yourself because of serious disease that has one bed ridden without the possibility of mobility which is a different prognosis.
 I'm talking about those that "can" rehabilitate" and move on with their lives to once again become productive in community, fulfill purpose and enjoy quality living experiences with their families.